arpan-pramanik/Spellaris--AI-Grammar-and-Tone-Assistant/readme.md

 Whether you're working on emails, essays, reports, blog posts, or social media captions, Spellaris helps you write with greater confidence and impact.

-## Support

-For questions or support, please contact: arpanpramanikk@gmail.com

 ## Privacy Policy

 Please refer to the included privacy policy document for detailed information about data handling and privacy practices.